tosmi-ansible/ansible-pipeline-demo/README.md

 - Create a development and production project
 - Create one job template to configure development hosts
 - Create one job template to configure production hosts

-## Preparing required content

-This step involves:

-- Pushing a template Ansible code repository to Gitea
-- Configuring required Projects and Job Templates in Automation Controller

 ## setup.yml options